New Rules For Truckers Aim To Reduce Distractions, Clarify Rest Breaks

 - Anticipate that a truck takes wide turns, so give it extra turning space.

 - Be extra patient, as trucks have operating restrictions such as speed limiters.

 Practicing these safety tips greatly cuts your risk of crashing with a truck.
-But if you or someone you love gets involved in a truck accident – and someone else may be responsible for it – don’t hesitate to consult an attorney.
+But if you or someone you love gets involved in a truck accident – and someone else may be responsible for it – don’t hesitate to consult an experienced San Diego truck accident attorney such as Robert Hamparyan.
 You may be entitled to a legal claim that not only compensates you but also helps reduce truckers’ negligence on the road.

 Recent Blog Posts

 - Robert Hamparyan Named San Diego‘ Super Lawyer’ For 7th Straight Year